iitmnlp/EvalEval/README.md

 ```
 ### Load the data

-All the datasets used in our experiments can be directly downloaded from [here](#gdrive-link) or by running the following command
+All the original datasets used in our experiments can be directly downloaded by running the following command

 ```
 cd data